RocketPy-Team/RocketPy/docs/technical/sensitivity.rst

 last source of uncertainty by quantifying how the variability in rocket parameters causes variability in the variables of interest.

-Thi document provides the mathematical justification for a used of tool that aids the practitioner in deciding which parameters he should more accurately measure.
+This document provides the mathematical justification for a used of tool that aids the practitioner in deciding which parameters he should more accurately measure.

 As a motivating example, imagine a rocket designer who wishes to accurately estimate the